github/maturity-model/README.md

 ## Objectives

-The maturity model will help organizations improve their performance of and capability to consume, contribute to, release and strategically embrace open source in a way that improves their ability to deliver the products and services their customers want, when they want them and at a price they're willing to pay.
+The maturity model will help organizations improve their performance of and capability to embrace open source in a way that improves their ability to deliver the products and services their customers want, when they want them and at a price they're willing to pay.

 An organization applying the maturity model aims to: